Lets start of with a quote by your very own and favorite Dingo:

 Their personalities!
 It is hard to see real estate investors wearing expensive suits and accessories, driving huge cars, and then bargaining on small costs.
 A real estate investor is always a people’s person, because that’s the community where he buys and sells.

 But these shows make real estate investors seem like pompous and rich people—which most are not, in case you were wondering.
 This is a bloody joke, too.

 I can’t tell you how much it pisses me off seeing someone wearing a $10,000 Rolex and sanding floorboards.

 You can really make out how scripted the show is when you look at it closely.
 For example, in one of the shows, the real estate investor proudly announces at the start that he’s made a deal without even seeing a property.
 He also announces with pride that he’s sure to make a profit out of it.

 And then he approaches the property, saying that he has to do something about the water problem.
 Which brings us to, how did he know about the problem without seeing the house at all?

 Also, no real estate investor in their right frame of mind would buy a property and make announcements like that without ever even seeing it!
 The scenes and dialogues are always scripted, and any real estate investor will tell you exactly that.

 Money Making Schemes

 If there’s one way to over-glorify real estate, it is to create a TV real estate flipping show.
-This is where the down to earth real estate investor becomes the suited hero of the show, where issues become challenges, and where there’s always a happy ending, no matter what.
+This is where the down-to-earth real estate investor becomes the suited hero of the show, where issues become challenges and there’s always a happy ending—no matter what.

 1. Rags to Riches Stories